Centralized Treasury and Securities Management Division

 In 1949, the California Legislature amended Government Code Section 16305 to create the Centralized Treasury System (CTS) thereby requiring agencies of the State to deposit their money in trust with the Treasurer.
 The legislation also requires the Treasurer to safeguard the money and make safe and prudent investments.
 In 1955, the Legislature created the Pooled Money Investment Board (PMIB), giving the Board the responsibility to designate the amount of money available for the investment in securities, bank deposits and loans to the General Fund.
 The Centralized Treasury and Securities Management Division oversees all banking aspects of the Centralized Treasury System.

 The goal of the CTSMD is to maximize the earning of interest consistent with safe and prudent treasury management, and to ensure that the depository banks provide the State with proper and adequate security for the deposit of state monies.
-The State Treasurer maintains demand bank accounts with eight banks for the purpose of providing necessary statewide depository coverage for the remittance of funds collected by the various State agencies.
+The State Treasurer maintains demand bank accounts with seven banks for the purpose of providing necessary statewide depository coverage for the remittance of funds collected by the various State agencies.

 - Bank of America